 Ancient Tyre, like the Palestine city of Sidon situated twenty miles from it, is located in modern Lebanon and is mentioned several times in Scripture (2Samuel 5:11, Isaiah 23, Ezekiel 27, etc.).
 One of the city's kings, named Hiram, was an ally and trading partner of Israelite kings David and Solomon.
 He was instrumental in providing building materials for David's royal palace David (2Samuel 5:11) and generously offered materials and skilled craftsmen to build Jerusalem's Temple (2Chronicles 2:3 - 16).

 Jesus visited the area near Tyre during his ministry (Matthew 15:21, Mark 7:24).
-Those who lived in the city were willing to travel to the shores of Galilee to hear Christ preach (Mark 3:8, Luke 6:17).
+Those who lived in this Palestine coastal city were willing to travel to the shores of Galilee to hear Christ preach (Mark 3:8, Luke 6:17).